labowitz/linmo/docs/index.md

 2. [Tutorial 2 - Zebrafish retina](zebrafish_retina.ipynb)
 3. [Reference](reference.md)

-Quickly find what you're looking for depending on your use case by looking at the different pages.

 ## Project Overview

 ::: lma

 ## Acknowledgements

-This project is supported by ...
+This project is supported by the Chen Graduate Innovator Award and NIH F31 (NEI) award to MT.